-Students study the basics of music theory, music appreciation, and the work of great composers.
-Students first learn to identify basic music forms and patterns, describe elements of music using appropriate music vocabulary, and sing and play basic instruments.
-By listening to a variety of music, students compare and contrast music from different composers, historical periods, cultures, styles, and genres.
-Students continue to refine their musical knowledge and skills by singing, playing, improvising, and composing.
-They learn to identify and use key signature, meter signature, notation, bass and treble clef, tempo, and dynamic markings.
-They also learn to perform and respond to a conductor's cues and make necessary adjustments.
+Students study the basics of music theory, music appreciation and the work of great composers.
+Students first learn to identify basic music forms and patterns, describe elements of music using appropriate music vocabulary and sing and play basic instruments.
+By listening to a variety of music, students compare and contrast music from different composers, historical periods, cultures, styles and genres.
+Students continue to refine musical knowledge and skills by singing, playing, improvising and composing.
+In addition, students learn to identify and use key signature, meter signature, notation, bass and treble clef, tempo and dynamic markings as well as learn to perform and respond to a conductor's cues and make necessary adjustments.